galius/RepData_PeerAssessment1/PA1_template.md

 ```

-## What is mean total number of steps taken per day?
+## What is the mean total number of steps taken per day?

 ```r
 library(ggplot2)